sukhbinder/vidtoolz-replace-audio/README.md

 optional arguments:
   -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
-                        Path to save the output video -v VOLUME, --volume VOLUME
+                        Path to save the output video.
+Default None -v VOLUME, --volume VOLUME
-                        Percentage to lower the original audio (0-100)
+                        Percentage to lower the original audio (0-100), Default 30
+  -s STARTAT, --startat STARTAT
+                        Load audio at this time in seconds.
+Default 0

 ```